cpmech/mycommands/README.md

 ```
 MAKE SURE TO REPLACE *replace-this* with the directory where you downloaded *mycommands*

-## Inkscape plugin

-Directory _inkscape-plugin_ contains a slightly modified version of this great plugin (https://pav.iki.fi/software/textext/)

-These files should go into `~/.config/inkscape/extensions`

 ## Database of references

 JabRef is a good tool to handle references: https://www.jabref.org/